postmanlabs/openapi-to-postman/TESTGENERATION.md

 Properties explained:
 - **openApiOperationId (String)** : Reference to the OpenApi operationId for which the Postman Request Body will be extended
+- **overwriteRequestQueryParams (Array)** : Array of key/value pairs to overwrite in the Postman Request Query params.
+  - **key (string)** : The key that will be targeted in the request Query Param to overwrite/extend.
+  - **value (string)** : The value that will be used to overwrite/extend the value in the request Query Param OR use the [Postman Dynamic variables](https://learning.postman.com/docs/writing-scripts/script-references/variables-list/) to use dynamic values like `{{$guid}}` or `{{randomInt}}`.
+  - **overwrite (Boolean true/false | Default: true)** : Overwrites the request body value OR attach the value to the original request Path variable value.
 - **overwriteRequestPathVariables (Array)** : Array of key/value pairs to overwrite in the Postman Request Path Variables.
   - **key (string)** : The key that will be targeted in the request Path variables to overwrite/extend.
   - **value (string)** : The value that will be used to overwrite/extend the value in the request path variable OR use the [Postman Dynamic variables](https://learning.postman.com/docs/writing-scripts/script-references/variables-list/) to use dynamic values like `{{$guid}}` or `{{randomInt}}`.
-  - **overwrite (Boolean true/false)** : Overwrites the request body value OR attach the value to the original request Path variable value.
+  - **overwrite (Boolean true/false | Default: true)** : Overwrites the request body value OR attach the value to the original request Path variable value.
 - **overwriteRequestBody (Array)** : Array of key/value pairs to overwrite in the Postman Request Body.
   - **key (string)** : The key that will be targeted in the request body to overwrite/extend.
   - **value (string)** : The value that will be used to overwrite/extend the key in the request body OR use the [Postman Dynamic variables](https://learning.postman.com/docs/writing-scripts/script-references/variables-list/) to use dynamic values like `{{$guid}}` or `{{randomInt}}`.
-  - **overwrite (Boolean true/false)** : Overwrites the request body value OR attach the value to the original request body value.
+  - **overwrite (Boolean true/false | Default: true)** : Overwrites the request body value OR attach the value to the original request body value.

 Postman request body before: